deepakdebugnkill/TSYSDEMO/README.md

 # Automated Testing Framework for UI and API
 ## Overview
 This comprehensive testing framework integrates UI and API automation to validate the functionality and behavior of a web application and sample APIs.
 The project employs Java, Selenium WebDriver, RestAssured, and Cucumber BDD for automated end-to-end testing.
 The architecture follows Maven for efficient project management, and GitHub for version control.
-Jenkins is utilized for continuous integration and continuous delivery, while Allure Report generates interactive and detailed test reports..
+Jenkins is utilized for continuous integration and continuous delivery, while Allure Report generates interactive and detailed test reports.
 ## Tools Used
 - Intellij IDE: Integrated development environment for Java development.
 - Maven Project: Project management tool for building and managing Java-based projects.